molamil-com/vuejs-ssr-template/README.md

-Simple scaffold and bundling of Molamil Vue applications.
-Supports SSR and static site generation.
+Simple scaffold and bundling of Molamil Vue applications with support for SSR and static site generation.

 # UP & BUILDING #